theroyakash/theroyakash/README.md

 theroyakash is also known as The Roy Akash (born August 28, 1999) is a **self-taught** research [scientist](https://g.co/kgs/zzwfzC), with research in autonomous vehicles, safe computer vision systems, intelligent human-computer interaction and beyond.
 He is the founder of DeepNet Research, an AI company.

 ## What I'm doing?
-- I’m currently working on Deep Learning Research focusing on Computer Vision.
+- I’m currently working on [AKDSFramework](https://github.com/theroyakash/AKDSFramework).
-- I’m looking for collaborators on developing fundamental ideas in deep learning.
+- I'm looking for collaborators (C/C++ and Python 3) on developing tools in algorithms and data structures in AKDSFramework.

 I am the author of several popular books in the fields of algorithms and computer programming.
 Python Basics To get Started is widely used to understand basic principals in Python language.
 I am currently writing a book on Deep Learning now named "Deep Learning and beyond" and also making an app to distribute deep learning material (videos and texts) for everyone to access for free.

 ## Values
+- Building an all in one data structure and algorithm framework for Uni Undergrads,
-- Building safe AI systems<br>
+- Building safe AI systems,<br>
-- Authentic AI systems that doesn't discriminate<br>
+- Authentic AI systems that doesn't discriminate,<br>
-- Curiosity
+- Curiosity.

 ## ☕️ Wanna chat?
 - 👉🏽 @ me on [Twitter](https://twitter.com/theroyakash) about anything.<br>